Day 3: PostGIS 3.5 Internal Mechanics: Spatial operator classes.

 EXPLAIN ANALYZE

-SELECT id, name, STAsText(geom)
+SELECT id, name, ST_AsText(geom)

 FROM public.locations

-WHERE ST
+WHERE ST_DWithin(

 geom,